 Premium equal to one month salary paid in two instalments - minimum of 6 months seniority required

-Working conditions bonus depending on the time spent in the field (198.18 gross euros per month maximum)
+Working conditions bonus depending on the time spent on the field (198.18 euros gross per month maximum)

 Food expenses covered in the field, meal vouchers during the presence at HQ